State and Local Policy Database

 • Baseline & Updated Compliance Studies: A New Construction Baseline Assessment was performed by Ridgeline Energy Analytics in 2020-21.
 The study used Home Energy Rating Scores (HERS) and RemRate software to assess compliance against the 2009 IECC code performance path and found that 67% of homes were energy code compliant.
 The compliance study followed the PNNL methodology to the best of its ability, however limitations due to COVID-19 prevented in-person stakeholder engagement and impromptu site visits.

 • Stakeholder Advisory Group: Maine has a Technical Building Codes and Standards Board comprised of architects, engineers, builders, and energy efficiency experts.
-Additionally, Maine has an “advisory group,” managed by the Board, called the Technical Advisory Group (TAG), where energy efficiency advocate have provide cost-effectiveness analysis to support the adoption of building energy codes.
+Additionally, Maine has an “advisory group,” managed by the Board, called the Technical Advisory Group (TAG), where energy efficiency advocates provide cost-effectiveness analysis to support the adoption of building energy codes.

 • Training/Outreach: There is advanced energy code training available; the cost is subsidized for code officials.
 This advanced training is a collaborative effort between the Dept. of Economic and Community Development, the State Fire Marshall, and the Energy Office.
 The state Dept. of Economic and Community Development offers training at the basic certification level (free to those applying for initial certification), as well as advanced energy code training.
 Once certified, code enforcement officers need to obtain training annually to keep their certification current.
 The Maine Building Officials and Inspector Association, as well as several regional organizations, seek out training opportunities for their members, and partially support the cost of these opportunities.
 Efficiency Maine Trust and the Maine Office of State Fire Marshal have jointly launched a training initiative for code officials, trades, and professionals involved in new construction.
 The first classes were a free one-hour webinar to introduce the energy provisions of Maine's updated building codes.
 Subsequent classes will provide more technical detail on updates to the codes and field training for best practices to achieve code compliance.